 What we are doing?

 Our marine monitoring and freshwater monitoring efforts provide us with valuable data to track changes in dissolved oxygen and nitrogen.
 In addition, we are developing and using the Salish Sea Model, a computer-modeling tool, to better understand this complex system and the relative influence of different factors that contribute to low dissolved oxygen in Puget Sound and the Salish Sea.
-This model will be used to identify what needs to be done to reduce nutrients entering Puget Sound and guide management actions.
+This model is used to identify what needs to be done to reduce nutrients entering Puget Sound and guide management actions.
 One regulatory action we are taking is developing a Puget Sound Nutrient General Permit for wastewater treatment plants that discharge to Puget Sound.